kellwinr/galaxybook_mask/README.md

 ### 3 versions
 - Startup version
 - Non-Startup version
-- Direct Launch version:A direct launch version that launches Samsung notes after editing the registry and then restores the registry after the app has been launched.
+- Direct Launch version: A direct launch version that launches Samsung notes after editing the registry and then restores the registry after the app has been launched.
 It's more like a shortcut to Samsung Notes.

 ### To undo the changes (startup bat), locate & delete, then restart pc
 `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp\GalaxyBookMask.bat`